AnyChart/docs.anychart.com/Stock_Charts/Series/Step_Line.md

 {sample}STOCK\_Step\_Line\_04{sample}

-Note that the only thing you need to do to put a series in a new plot is to set the new plot ID as a parameter of the {api:anychart.charts.Stock#plot}.plot(){api} method.
+Note that the only thing you need to do to put a series in a new plot is to set the new plot ID as a parameter of the {api:anychart.charts.Stock#plot}plot(){api} method.
 More about plots can be found in the [Plots tutorial](../Chart_Plots).

 ### Switching series type

 Our stocks has a method allowing to change the series type at once if the current series and the replacing one have the same or similar fields.
 Look up the [Series Type](Series_Type) and [series types table](Supported_Series#list_of_supported_series) to be sure it's possible to switch those series you need.

-To switch the series use {api:anychart.core.stock.series.Base#seriesType}.seriesType(){api} method.
+To switch the series use {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.

 ## Visualization